 For ACC-NGD-SC \cite{ref:GQ-NL-19}, we considered a grid of \(\lcrc{0.035}{0.3}\), and the step-sizes, \(\stsz \in \lcrc{0.035}{0.3}\), corresponding the values reported in Table \ref{tab:step-size_comparing} corresponding to the best result obtained.
-As stated in \cite{ref:GQ-NL-19}, the momentum parameter, denoted here by \(\alpha\) was chosen to be \(\alpha = \sqrt{\mu \stsz}\) as stated in \cite{ref:GQ-NL-19}, where \(\mu\) is the strong convexity parameter.
+As stated in \cite{ref:GQ-NL-19}, the momentum parameter, denoted here by \(\alpha\) was chosen to be \( \sqrt{\mu \stsz}\) , where \(\mu\) is the strong convexity parameter.
 For the dataset considered, \(\mu \simeq 0.002\) was computed empirically.\footnote{In our experiments, we observed that a larger \(\alpha\) can be appropriately chosen to obtain a damped response; see Figure \ref{fig:compareer} for more details.}

 It is observed that Network-GIANT comfortably outperforms the ACC-NGD-SC algorithm as well, illustrating that using approximate curvature information can yield significant improvements in convergence rates in distributed optimization.
 For a densely connected graph, the convergence is more prominent as expected. \footnote{ The dip observed in Figures \ref{fig:comparee} and \ref{fig:compareer} during the early stages of training may be caused by inaccuracies in the Hessian approximation.
 Since approximate Newton methods rely on estimated curvature information, the resulting descent direction may be overly aggressive, causing the iterates to overshoot the optimal trajectory and leading to a temporary \emph{spike} or \emph{dip} in the empirical loss function.}

 Figure \ref{fig:wallclock} provides a comparison of Network-GIANT with Grad-Track \cite{li_na_gradient_tracking} and the accelerated first-order algorithm Acc-DNGD-SC \cite{ref:GQ-NL-19}, in terms of its wall-clock time, for a \(d\)-regular expander graph.

 This further confirms that the faster convergence rate achieved by the distributed Newton-type step offsets the computational bottleneck due to the local Hessian inverse.
 For high-dimensional problems, one may employ further approximation techniques, as discussed in Remark \ref{rem:further approx}, to reduce computational efforts, and recent advances in computational hardware are expected to make such implementations more practical in the near future.